MLA InSight Initiative Fall 2020 Forum

 Registrants can participate either as full or partial registrants.

-For those registering for full participation, MLA plans for balanced representation of health sciences librarians and health information providers, and will convene up to 32 librarians and 32 representatives from information provider organizations.
-The need for equal representation among librarians and health information providers does not apply to those registering just for the Keynote and the panel.
+For those registering for full participation, MLA plans for balanced representation of health sciences librarians and health information providers, and will convene up to thirty-two librarians and thirty-two representatives from information provider organizations.
+The need for equal representation among librarians and health information providers does not apply to those registering just for the keynote and the panel.

 - John Gallagher, Committee Chair, Yale University, New Haven, CT

-- Nadine Dexter, AHIP, University of Central Florida
+- Nadine Dexter, AHIP, University of Central Florida–Orlando

 - Donna Gibson, Memorial Sloan Kettering Cancer Center, New York, NY